cptpcrd/pypsutil/docs/index.rst

    :param int pid: The PID to check for existence
    :return: Whether the process with the given PID exists
    :rtype: bool

+.. py:function:: wait_procs(procs, timeout=None, callback=None)

+   Wait for several :py:class:`Process` instances to terminate, and returns ``(gone, alive)`` tuple indicating which have terminated and which are still alive.

+   If the ``timeout`` expires, this function will not raise :py:class:`TimeoutExpired`.

+   :param procs: The processes that should be waited for
+   :type procs: iterable[int]
+   :param timeout: The maximum amount of time to wait for the processes to terminate
+   :type timeout: int or float or None
+   :param callback:
+        A function which will be called with the :py:class:`Process` as an argument when one of the processes exits.
+   :rtype: tuple[list[Process], list[Process]]

 System information